xiaoxianyu-office/mm/skills/mechanics/Time.md

 ## Description
 Sets the world's time.
 Depending on the attributes used, the change in time can be absolute or relative to the target player.

+Time mechanics must be synced to function. "sync=true;"

 ## Attributes
 | Attribute | Aliases   | Description                                                          | Default |
 |-----------|-----------|----------------------------------------------------------------------|---------|